Communist Party of Vietnam: First Indochina War (1945–1954)

-Vietnam was partitioned following the 1954 Geneva Conference, with the communists ruling the northern half of the country.
+Vietnam was partitioned at 17th parallel following the 1954 Geneva Conference, with the communists ruling the northern half of the country.
 Almost immediately, the party's Marxist ideologues believed that their party had lost sight of its real Marxist purpose of guiding the working class in a struggle against the bourgeoisie in its efforts of national independence.
 By 1955, they had launched a significant campaign to promote personnel with a background in class struggle, at the cost of communists whose claims to authority were based on their leadership in the resistance against the French.

 Vietnam War (1955–1975)

 At the second party congress it was decided that the Communist Party would be split into three; one party for each of Vietnam, Laos and Cambodia.
 However, in an official note it said that the "Vietnamese party reserves the right to supervise the activities of its brother parties in Cambodia and Laos".
 The Khmer People's Revolutionary Party was established in April 1951 and the Lao People's Party was formed four years later on 22 March 1955.
 The third party congress, held in Hanoi in 1960, formalized the tasks of constructing socialism in what was by then North Vietnam, or the Democratic Republic of Vietnam (DRV), and committed the party to the "liberation" of South Vietnam.
-In the south, the United States helped establish an anti-communist state, the Republic of Vietnam (RVN), in 1955.
+In the south, the United States supported an anti-communist state, the Republic of Vietnam (RVN), successor of the State of Vietnam, established in October 1955.
 In 1960 the DRV established a military-political front in the south called the National Liberation Front of Southern Vietnam (Mặt trận Dân tộc Giải phóng Miền Nam Việt Nam) or NLF for short.
 American soldiers commonly referred to the NLF as the Viet Cong (Việt Cộng) or VC for short.